-The University of Texas at Austin School of Social Work maintained its position among the top 10 programs of social work education in the country as U.S. News & World Report released its rankings of the 2013 Best Graduate Schools (next report will come out in 2015).
+The University of Texas at Austin graduate social work program maintained its position among the top 10 in the nation according to U.S. News & World Report’s 2017 edition of “Best Graduate Schools.”

-The School of Social Work is central to the University of Texas theme, “What starts here changes the world.”
+The School of Social Work is central to The University of Texas at Austin theme, “What starts here changes the world.”
 Since 1950, graduate students from across Texas and beyond have come here to seek challenges and prepare themselves to make this world a better place.
 The school’s nationally recognized researchers are building knowledge and understanding to critical social problems, and bringing real solutions to core problems related to health and mental health, substance abuse, child welfare, poverty, and domestic violence.

 “But it is not just our superb teaching, research, or publishing that has burnished our reputation,” said Zayas.
 “Our faculty, our researchers, our admissions office, career services and alumni relations office, professional development office, and the extraordinary support staff—these are the people that make the School of Social Work such a proud reflection of UT Austin, the flagship institution of The University of Texas System.”